 It is important to discuss your cosmetic desires with Dr. Pittman during your consult to choose exactly which implant position and incision is right for you.
 Our goal is to provide a customized plan for each patient, as no two patients have the same goals and anatomy.

 Your safety and comfort are our top priorities.
 Every effort is made to avoid complications during and after your surgery.
-Breast-augmentation surgery is considered to be a low-risk surgery.
-Dr. Pittman performs his surgeries in surgery centers with the highest accreditation standards, board-certified anesthesiologists, and an experienced nursing staff.
+Breast augmentation surgery is considered to be a low-risk surgery.
+Dr. Pittman performs his surgeries in our accredited surgery center with board-certified anesthesiologists, and an experienced nursing staff.

 We encourage patients to take it easy after surgery.
 You are given an antibiotic in your IV in the operating room to help prevent infection.
 Dr. Pittman is meticulous about sterility when it comes to handling and insertion of your implant.
-In his practice, the rates of hematoma and infection after breast augmentation are less than 0.001%.
+In his practice, the rates of hematoma and infection after the procedure are less than 0.001%.

 In the months to years following surgery, the most common complications are capsular contracture, implant rupture and implant malposition.
 As mentioned earlier, Dr. Pittman uses Allergan and Sientra 5th-generation “gummy bear” silicone implants.
 Our commitment to those implants comes from their very low rates of capsular contracture and rupture.